-This Continuing Disclosure Agreement (the "Disclosure Agreement") is executed and delivered by the Commonwealth of Virginia (the Commonwealth") in connection with the issuance by the Commonwealth of its \$ in aggregate principal amount of General Obligation Bonds, Series 2009B, General Obligation Refunding Bonds, Series 2009C, General Obligation Refunding Bonds, Series 2009D, General Obligation Bonds, Series 2009E-1 and General Obligation Bonds, Series 2009E-2 (collectively, the "Bonds") pursuant to the provisions of the resolution adopted on August 18, 2009 (the "Resolution") by the Treasury Board of the Commonwealth.
-The proceeds of the Bonds are being used by the Commonwealth to (i) finance capital projects at certain higher educational institutions and park and recreational facilities, (ii) finance certain revenue producing capital projects of the Commonwealth, (iii) refund certain bonds previously issued by the Commonwealth and (iv) pay costs of issuing the Bonds.
+This Continuing Disclosure Agreement (the "Disclosure Agreement") is executed and delivered by the Commonwealth of Virginia (the "Commonwealth") in connection with the issuance by the Virginia Public School Authority (the "Authority") of \$, aggregate principal amount of its School Financing Bonds (1997 Resolution) Series 2009 D (the "Series 2009 D Bonds") pursuant to the provisions of a resolution adopted on September 11, 2009 (the "Series Resolution") by the Board of Commissioners of the Authority.
+Proceeds of the Series 2009 D Bonds are being used by the Authority to purchase general obligation bonds issued by local governments for capital school projects.
+The Authority has advised the Commonwealth that it has determined that the Commonwealth constitutes an "obligated person" within the meaning of the Rule in respect of the Series 2009 D Bonds and the Commonwealth concurs in such determination.
+The Commonwealth represents that it has complied with its undertakings regarding the Rule.
 The Commonwealth hereby covenants and agrees as follows:

 SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the holders and in order to assist the Participating Underwriters (defined below) in complying with the Rule (defined below).
+This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the Holders of the Bonds and in order to assist the Participating Underwriters in complying with the Rule.
 The Commonwealth acknowledges that it is undertaking primary responsibility for any reports, notices or disclosures that may be required under this Agreement.

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:
+In addition to the definitions set forth in the 1997 Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: